LEGACY OF HISTORIC PRESERVATION

 BIRTH OF A PRESERVATION ORGANIZATION

 In the late 1990s, Jersey City began to undergo a development boom.
 This welcome phenomenon posed its own challenges.
 Rapid, unchecked growth threatened the destruction of Jersey City’s historic buildings and sites.

 In 1999, several Jersey City residents concerned with the danger posed to Jersey City’s historic fabric and structures met to discuss ways to manage this threat.
 This group included an artist, an educator, a banker, an economic development official, a contractor, an attorney, and a minister-in-training.
-These resident quickly realized that Jersey City had a diverse and active citizenry supportive of historic preservation.
+These residents quickly realized that Jersey City had a diverse and active citizenry supportive of historic preservation.
 However, Jersey City lacked an umbrella organization to coordinate and support citywide efforts.

-In 1999, the Jersey City Landmarks Conservancy was founded as a not-for-profit corporation and it adopted the iconic Hudson and Manhattan Powerhouse as its flagship campaign (and its logo!).
+In 1999, the Jersey City Landmarks Conservancy was founded as a not-for-profit corporation and it adopted the iconic Hudson and Manhattan Railroad Powerhouse as its flagship campaign (and its logo!).
 Almost immediately, JC Landmarks began a wide range of activities to preserve, promote, and protect Jersey City’s historic buildings and landscapes.